The Home Depot LeadershipVIEW ALL LEADERSHIP

 Black Enterprise: Game-changing Career Advice from Most Powerful Exec Ann-Marie Campbell

-During her career at the company, she has served in a variety of positions, including store manager, district manager and regional vice president.
-She has also served as vice president of operations, vice president of merchandising and special orders, vice president of retail marketing and sales for Home Depot Direct, vice president of vendor services and, most recently, president of the Southern Division of The Home Depot.
+Over the years, she has served in a variety of positions, including store manager, district manager and regional vice president.
+She has also served as vice president of operations, vice president of merchandising and special orders, vice president of retail marketing and sales for Home Depot Direct, vice president of vendor services and president of the Southern Division.

 Living Home Depot’s values is a passion for Ann-Marie.
-She is an active Team Depot volunteer, working side by side with other associates as they give back to local communities.
-She is also a champion of The Homer Fund, an internal charity that financially supports associates facing unexpected personal tragedies.
+She is an active Team Depot volunteer, working side by side with other associates to give back to local communities.
+She serves as the board chair of The Homer Fund, a charity that supports Home Depot associates facing unexpected financial hardship.
+She is also on the board of the Georgia Aquarium and Workday.